davidzimniok/Running-text-on-7-seg-displays/README.md

 ## TOP module description and simulations

 Top module was divided to two parts.
 First part is responsible for data storing to register from serial input and for shifting register operations.
 At the output of this module are 8 bits representing ASCII character.
-Second part is responsible for comunication with 7segment display.
+Second part is responsible for communication with 7-segment display.

 ![Schematic of top](schematics/schematic_top.png)